lambda-oinks/cant-program/index.md

 "Oh?"
 Now it's starting to get interesting.
 Or perhaps just more awkward.

+---

+At parties, I dreaded the inveitable conversation starter: "So, what do *you* do?"

+I would stutter and mumble.
+"I, uh, well, I guess I like neural nets, I don't know."

+Perhaps a well-intentioned rephrasing of what they were trying to get at, in case I hadn't understood: "Where do you work?"

+"I don't."

+"Oh, so you're a student."
+A statement, not even a question.

+"No. Well, kinda.
+I mean, I haven't been in school since 10th grade."

+---

 Introductions
 --------------
 I should have my introduction down to a tee by this point.
 But every time